Did you suffer a serious injury requiring amputation? Call the Dallas injury attorneys at Montgomery Law.

 Common Causes of Amputations

-Injuries requiring amputation can occur in a variety of ways, and tend to range in severity.
+Injuries resulting in dismemberment or requiring amputation can occur in a variety of ways, and tend to range in severity.
 Most amputations occur to the fingers or toes, but it’s not uncommon for a severe injury to result in the partial or total loss of an entire limb.

 Here’s a quick rundown of how major amputations are categorized:

-Traumatic amputations are generally the result of catastrophic accidents involving industrial machinery, motorcycle wrecks, or crush injuries.
-Additionally, amputations can also occur from untreated wounds that become severely infected.
+Dismemberment (traumatic amputations) are generally the result of catastrophic accidents involving industrial machinery, motorcycle wrecks, or crush injuries.
+Additionally, amputations can also result from untreated wounds that become severely infected, or even medical malpractice.

 Injuries That Occur on the Job